stefanschupp/stefanschupp.github.io/content/projects/_index.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: During my time in academia I was involved in several projects.
+Here is a collection of those that I participated in.
       filters:
         folders:
           - projects